layanomics/layanomics/README.md

+# 👩🏻‍🔬 Meet the Scientist
-# 👋 Hi, I'm Layan Essam
+Hi, I'm ** Layan**

-🧬 **Bioinformatics & Genomic Data Scientist**
+🧬 Bioinformatics & Genomic Data Scientist
-🎓 Data Science Postgraduate Diploma with Honors
+🎓 Data Science Postgrad
+🔍 Insight Miner in Gene Expression
-📍 Based in Saudi Arabia
+📍 Jubail - Saudi Arabia
 ---

-## 🚀 About Me
+## 🔬 Behind the Pipelines

 I’m a data scientist with a deep interest in **bioinformatics** and **genomics**, combining analytical rigor with a passion for biological discovery.
 With a background in data science and a strong foundation in biology-focused computing, I specialize in extracting insights from complex biological datasets such as DNA, RNA, and protein sequences.